-Federal Communications Commission rules require digital-to-analog converter boxes to pass through closed captions.
-This advisory explains how consumers can access closed captions using these converter boxes.
+Federal Communications Commission (FCC) rules require digital-to-analog converter boxes to pass through closed captions.
+This guide explains how consumers can access closed captions using these converter boxes.

 Closed Captioning and the Digital-to-Analog Converter Box